roaminro/koinos-abi-proto-gen/README.md

 }
 ```

-will generate the following ABI file:
+will generate the following ABI files:

+A Koinos CLI compatible ABI file:
 ```json
 {
     "methods": {